9 Important CPG Industry Trends (2024 & 2025)

-Still, dedicated fast-delivery retailers are growing rapidly to meet additional demand.
-One example of this is GoPuff, which is basically an ecommerce-only version of 7-Eleven.
+Still, dedicated fast-delivery CPG retailers are growing rapidly to meet additional demand.
+One example of this is GoPuff, which is basically an e-commerce-only version of 7-Eleven.

-Meaning: purchasing is smooth and seamless across different devices, and even in-store vs. online.
-Often, these experiences are tied together.
+In other words: purchasing is smooth and seamless across different devices, and even in-store vs online.

 For example, even before the pandemic, Walmart was quickly expanding its in-store pickup kiosks.
-(They increased the number by 8x in 2 years, to 1,700 stores.)
+They increased the number by 8x in 2 years, to 1,700 stores.

 6. CPG Brands Go All-In With Multi-Channel Marketing

-(In fact, as of 2019 CPG was still the top-spending industry on up-front TV advertising.)
+(In fact, as of 2019, CPG was still the top-spending industry on up-front TV advertising.)

 But influencer marketing has been on a tear in recent years.
 Especially in the CPG space.

 And not just with big-name celebrities.
 Even "micro" and "nano" influencers, who have as few as 1,000 social media followers, are delivering results for brands.

-7. Sustainability and Brand Values
+7. Consumers Demand Sustainability and Clear Brand Values

 Some companies have also seen positive results by taking a public stance without necessarily changing the way their products are made.

 For example, Nike's decision to continue sponsoring Colin Kaepernick after the NFL dropped him for "taking a knee" to protest police brutality during the national anthem.

-8. Self-Care Products
+8. Growing Demand For Self-Care Products

 And for the first time ever, skincare products are now outselling makeup.